woodpecker-kit/woodpecker-npm/doc/docs.md

       npm-dry-run: true # dry run mode, will not publish to NPM registry
       ## NPM tag to use when publishing packages. this will cover package.json version field.
       npm-tag: alpha # NPM publish option to avoid tag being marked as latest, commonly used are beta, alpha, next, etc.
+      npm-force-tag: true # NPM enable this will check the prefix of the prerelase version by semver, when tag name not `latest` or `next`
       ## NPM scoped package access
       npm-access: foo
       ## folder containing package.json, empty will use workspace